xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 ## Submission Details

-- One .ipynb per group (include all code, plots, answers to all Questions/Tasks inside the notebook).
+- Two .ipynb files per group (include all code, plots, answers to all Questions/Tasks inside the notebook.).
 - Include group member names at the top of the notebook.
 - Only typed reports are accepted.